fraxken/is-this-true/README.md

 Most criticism was often wrong (technically distorted or no longer relevant).
 Not to mention people who simply **hate** JavaScript with no real technical reason...

-The article does not aim to defend JavaScript (ECMAScript) against other languages/runtime etc..
+The article does not aim to defend JavaScript (ECMAScript) against other languages/runtime..
+Sometimes you have to know how to choose the right language according to your project needs.

 Let's start with the list below: